pravega/pravega-operator/README.md

-Pravega has many configuration options for setting up metrics, tuning, etc. The available options can be found [here](https://github.com/pravega/pravega/blob/master/config/config.properties) and are expressed through the pravega/options part of the resource specification.
-All values must be expressed as Strings.
+Pravega has many configuration options for setting up metrics, tuning, etc. The available options can be found [here](https://github.com/pravega/pravega/blob/master/config/config.properties) and are expressed through the `pravega/options` part of the resource specification.
+All values must be expressed as *Strings*.

 ```yaml
 ...